Geocodio/docs/source/hipaa/index.html.md

 * West Virginia (State House only)
 * Wisconsin

-We are updating boundaries and adding new states as redistricting occurs.
+We are updating boundaries and adding new states as redistricting occurs and maps are published.
 The list will continue to be updated.
+Last change was made on 1/13/2022.

 > Example lookup using the `22206` zip code instead of a full address